-A patent owner cannot amend a patent claim through a litigation proceeding.
+A patent owner cannot amend a patent claim through a litigation proceeding in a district court, with the exception of limited corrections for obvious errors.
 Nevertheless, a patent challenged at the PTAB may be amended during the PTAB proceeding.
-Because PTAB proceedings are adversarial, any proposed amendments may be challenged by the party that commenced the proceeding.
+However, any amendments must be made by motion, which are not frequently granted.
+Also, because PTAB proceedings are adversarial, proposed amendments may be challenged by the party that commenced the proceeding.
 Claim amendments at the PTAB may only narrow claims and may not broaden claims in any respect.
-When amendments are made, the patent owner may potentially forfeit past damages that may otherwise have been available for the original claims.
+When amendments are permitted, it is important to note that the patent owner may potentially forfeit past damages that may otherwise have been available for the original claims.